naokazuterada/MarkdownTOC/README.md

 ## Using

 1. Open Markdown files.
-2. Move cursor to position where you want to insert COT.
+2. Move cursor to position where you want to insert TOC.
 3. Tools > MarkdownTOC > Insert TOC
 4. TOC has inserted into document!
 5. Update contents and save...